seanbapty/ECE382_Lab2/README.md

             ret
 ```
 This subroutine is call-by-value because it does not manipulate the memory location of message or the message pointers, but manipulates the values themselves.
+##Debugging
+While debugging the code there were several problem points.
+First, in order to prevent registers from resetting to 0 when incremented, the must be incremented byte-wise.
+This was evident when the code was stepped through, because whenever the inc.b Rx came up, the register value would reset to 0 and then be incremented to 1.
+Additionally, I found it helpful to include a paper list of what registers were being used for what.
+This prevented confusion when deciding how to implement what was desired next.
+Finally, it is important to remember to be careful when using registers and subroutines, because initially a register was manipulated in both subroutines in addition to the "Main" thus destryoing the register.
+##Testing
+The testing for this program was simple.
+Since it was designed to decrypt a particular message, the message and key were loaded into ROM for the program to decrypt.
+It became apparent once this program was run correctly (after several mistrials) because
+the output in RAM was a comprehensible message reading a congratulatory note.
+It was determined that further testing would be unnessary, however, the program was also checked by hand XORing several bytes from the message with the key.